katezuu/Protein_Explorer/docs/about.md

 ## 🚀 Project Status

-This project was developed as part of an educational portfolio, aiming for admission into an undergraduate program in bioinformatics and computational biology.
+This project was developed as part of an educational portfolio, aiming for admission into an undergraduate program.

 ## 👩‍💻 Author